mashirozx/Awesome-Deck/README.md

 <details>
 <summary>Auto Start Configuration</summary>

-Latter if you need a cards data auto update (who knows when Bilzzard will release a hotfix and diminish some cards), there's a auto update database script `auto_update.py`, add it to system autostart task, and then for every 6 hours (you may change is to any interval by modifying the scrpit).
+Latter if you need a cards data auto update (who knows when Bilzzard will release a hotfix and diminish some cards), there's a auto update database script `auto_update.py`, add it to system autostart task, and then for every 6 hours (you may change it to any interval by modifying the scrpit).

 On a Ubuntu 18+, you may do so: